pabloazurduy/pabloazurduy.github.io/_posts/2023-10-30-false_alarm.md

 ## A made up story (-not based on real events-)

-Imagine that you work in an office where the fire alarm goes off from time to time without any apparent reason.
+Imagine that you work in an office where the fire alarm starts ringing from time to time without any apparent reason.
 Maybe it's because there's a construction site nearby that triggers the smoke detectors, or maybe the system isn't working properly.

 To address the issue of false alarms, the office administration implements a second validation process that sends a message via an internal Slack channel to confirm whether the alarm is real or not.
 However, this process still has a probability of sending false alarms.
 After several false alarms and pointless evacuations, you start to wonder: what's the probability that there's a real fire in the building?